top of page

 Sufficiently autonomous AI systems of today are intelligent to some degree.
 The degree is given by their ability to make predictions.

-• why entrepreneurs are the incarnation of how we humans became smart.
+My two main pieces of work on Philosophy & AI is, on the one hand, a monograph which attempts to make sense of the I in AI.
+You should read this book entitled «The Quest for a Universal Theory of Intelligence» if you wonder and wish to find out why entrepreneurs are the incarnation of how we humans became smart.
 Because the evolutionary process from figuring out simple causes and effects to tool use in the cave to light up a fire to developing complex technology (as we tech entrepreneurs do it today) has led to more intelligence… and there is more to be said…

 WhatsApp Image 2022-02-13 at 15.13.52.jpeg